Wanyufo/FHNW_SWA_Bibliothek/README.md

 * [PetClinic](https://github.com/spring-projects/spring-petclinic)

 ## Project delivery
-(_to be filled by student_)

-How to start the project:
+####How to start the project:
+To start the application, the __MyLibrarySWA__ in the __App__ package has to be launched.

-How to test the project:
+####How to test the project:
+To use the functionalities, use the __requests.http__  file, located at app/.../resources has to be used.

+The commands are prepared and have to be launched by pressing the green launch button on the left side.
+The result will then be displayed in the _run_ tab of Itellij"
-External contributions:
+####External contributions:
+All the code was written by me, with substancial help from Quetsalkoatl on Discord

-Other comments:
+####Other comments:
+I have omitted the UI as the main task of this assignment was the separation of modules, not the designing of an UI.

-I'm particular proud of:
+####I'm particular proud of:
+How minimalistic this application is while still fulfilling all it's functions
 ## Project grading

 (_to be filled by lecturer_)